A shake-up is afoot regarding large companies’ use of mandatory arbitration to settle disputes with consumers.

 Buried in the fine print of many consumer service contracts are clauses that waive customers’ right to sue.

-Instead, arbitration becomes the mandatory, go-to process in disputes over payment and service.
+Instead, arbitration becomes the mandatory, go-to process in disputes over payment and service. (see also, What is an Arbitration Agreement?)

 Some employers and health-insurance companies also require their workers and customers to arbitrate.